People

 Sean Michaletz

 Research Interests We are interested in the physical processes linking environmental variation to plant physiology, and how this “scales up” to influence higher-level patterns and processes.
 To investigate these topics, we use interdisciplinary approaches that draw upon fields such as physics, chemistry, engineering, and geoscience.
-Our work often involves development of mechanistic theory and models, […]
+Our work often involves development of mechanistic theory and models, which are parameterized, tested, and refined using data from the laboratory and the field.
+We also focus on long-term monitoring of climate, ecophysiology, and vegetation dynamics in our growing network of Forest MacroSystems sites located around the world.
+You can find out more about our research […]

 Brian Leander